 - 3.4.
-The Tourism Satellite Account is the conceptual framework for a comprehensive reconciliation of tourism data related with supply and demand and contemplates a more extended scope of tourism demand that includes not only tourism consumption, but also tourism collective consumption and gross fixed capital formation. - 3.5.
-For this reason there is a need for the classification of products and productive activities required for tourism measurement and analysis.
-The classification refer to (1) products, mainly (though not exclusively) those belonging to tourism expenditure, and (2) productive activities that are the basis for defining tourism industries.
+The Tourism Satellite Account is the conceptual framework for a comprehensive reconciliation of tourism data related with supply and demand and contemplates the more extended scope of total tourism internal demand including not only tourism consumption, but also tourism gross fixed capital formation and tourism collective consumption. - 3.5.
+For this reason tourism measurement and analysis requires a particular classification of products and productive activities.
+The classification refers to (1) products, mainly (though not exclusively) those belonging to tourism expenditure, and (2) productive activities that are the basis for defining tourism industries.